uaraven/omg/readme.md

         PatternCompiler.forClass(...));
 ```

-For more detailes on how to use OMQL check [this](docs/omql.md) document.
+For more details on how to use OMQL check [this](docs/omql.md) document.

 ### Security Notice

-Please note that OMQL allows whoever writin the query to essentially **execute any method** with matching signature (public, no parameters non-void return type) on almost any public class on classpath.
+Please note that OMQL allows whoever is writing the query to essentially **execute any method** with matching signature (public, no parameters non-void return type) on almost any public class on classpath.

-There is a ticket [#48](https://github.com/uaraven/omg/issues/48) open and can be used to track progress on security improvements.
+See [OMQL documentation](docs/omql.md) for more details on security.

 ### Benchmark